Nervous System Literacy for educators, students and business

 We teach nervous system literacy to help people understand the science of being human.

-Because when we start to see ourselves and each other through this lens, we can more accepting and more equipped to make a meaningful difference.
+Because when we start to see ourselves and each other through this lens, we can be more accepting and more equipped to make a meaningful difference.

-Nervous system literacy is often the missing link in student wellbeing.
 This session gives educators, pastoral teams and student wellbeing professionals practical insight into how the nervous system responds to stress and how to support young people more effectively.

 From 90 minutes, delivered in person or online.